990aa/kivixa/docs/DOCUMENTATION.md

 *   Place a **Ruler** or **Set Square** on your canvas to quickly create tables, charts, or diagrams with straight lines.
 *   Drop images onto the canvas and use the **Pen** tool to annotate them directly for quick feedback or analysis.
 *   Organize your projects into **Folders** to keep your workspace clean and your documents easy to find.

+## 8. What's Next?

+Kivixa is currently undergoing a major update to a modern Flutter-based UI.
+We have focused on building a robust and performant backend first to ensure a solid foundation.
+This documentation reflects the functionality of the backend.
+The next stage of development will focus on integrating these powerful features into a new, intuitive, and beautiful user interface.
+Stay tuned for updates!